forseti/terraform-workout/03_manage_terraform_state/v02_save_tfstate_to_backend/README.md

 }
 ```

-Then run `terraform init` to instruct Terraform to store the state file in S3 bucket.
+Then run `terraform init` and `terraform apply` to instruct Terraform to store the state file in S3 bucket.